Where Are They Now?

 This insight is crucial going forward in my future career as I need to know how to work with those who come from all walks of life.
 This position taught me empathy and understanding for which I am eternally grateful.

 HOW DO YOU FEEL YOUR EXPERIENCE ON THE CAP TEAM HELPED YOU ACHIEVE YOUR GOALS?

-I feel the CAP team allowed me to explore my desire to work with at risk populations.
+I feel the CAP team allowed me to explore my desire to work with at-risk populations.
 I loved getting to know the individuals of downtown Kamloops and hearing their stories was the highlight of my time on the CAP team.
-Also the training I received about resources and how to deal with certain situations in regards to at risk individuals prepared me for my future career path in mental health.
+Also, the training I received about resources and how to deal with certain situations in regard to at-risk individuals prepared me for my future career path in mental health.

 WHAT WAS THE MOST VALUABLE SKILL LEARNED ON THE JOB?

 The most valuable skill learned on the job was how to engage with those who may be entirely different from yourself.
 Sometimes the thought of stepping out of your comfort zone and engaging in conversation with others who are unlike you can be scary, but it is so worth it.
 You will learn empathy and grow to see how everyone’s differences are why the world is so beautiful.
 The people I met while working at the CAP team have forever changed my outlook on life and I still think about them to this day.